 The overpriced Louis Vuitton suitcase leans up against the front door, an expensive homage to the Kanye West that taught you about soul samples and gold diggers.
 A plane ticket to paradise as the destination sits on top of a passport.
-Everything is prepared for this long awaited vacation.
+Everything is prepared for this long-awaited vacation.
 What you don’t foresee is the plane’s engine failing, dropping from the sky like an expelled angel from Heaven University.
-You’ll survive miraculously, making it to the sands of paradise, but never be in touch with modern society again.
+You’ll survive, miraculously, making it to the sands of paradise, but never be in touch with modern society again.
 You’ll live with the natives, food and shelter will be supplied, but internet and WiFi will be sacrificed.
-Thankfully, before you left your home, the last hour was spent sitting in front of a desktop computer, struggling to transfer all the essential music on an iPhone that needs more memory.
+Thankfully, before you left your home, you spent an hour sitting in front of a computer, struggling to transfer all the essential music on an iPhone that needs more memory.
 16 gigs are never enough.
 You reach the TDE folder, room for only one more album, and there’s somehow no Kendrick Lamar on your phone.

 I used "Rigamortis" to introduce Kendrick to anyone that would listen, any car with an aux chord heard the one million dollar horns.
-"Blow My High," Aaliyah’s tribute, our princess, it’s only fitting that Kendrick paid homage.
 Kendrick wrote an album that makes the young look in the mirror, the old look in their past while sounding like hip-hop’s future.
 The lost generation, discovering drugs, drank and searching for God wherever there's free WiFi.
-If my kids ever wanted to know my surroundings for my early twenties, this album is a portrait.
-It also showcases the beginning one of the most exceptional rappers of my era.
+If my kids ever wanted to know my surroundings during my early twenties, this album is a portrait.
+It also showcases the beginning of one of the most exceptional rappers of my era.

-Good Kid, M.A.A.D City is Kendrick’s Mona Lisa.
+good kid, m.A.A.d city is Kendrick’s Mona Lisa.
 The kind of masterpiece that should be hung in record shops and art galleries.
-It only takes one listen, by the end you’ll acknowledge it's the greatest achievement of his career.
-The first few plays, I couldn’t deny that the music was cloaked in magic.
-The imagery is incredibly vivid, I’m convinced he wrote this album with a screenwriter’s quill.
+It only takes one listen, but by the end, you’ll acknowledge it's the greatest achievement of his career.
+After the first few plays, I couldn’t deny that the music was cloaked in magic.
+The imagery is incredibly vivid; I’m convinced he wrote this album with a screenwriter’s quill.
 Kendrick puts you in the backseat of his momma’s van, you become one of the homies succumbing to peer pressure, you’ll hate Sherane more than Skyler White, and your heart will sink when his friend is killed.
-It’s like listening to juxtaposed audio from Boyz In The Hood, Menence II Society and Do The Right Thing.
+It’s like listening to juxtaposed audio from Boyz In The Hood, Menace II Society and Do The Right Thing.

-GKMC would've been crippled by unnecessary rappity rap records.
-He’s able to tell the tales of Tammy and Keisha and still deliver "Ab-Soul Outro" and "Ronald Regan Era."
-The subject matter and overall skill that he displays will make any man a fan.
-The album is 16 tracks long, I can listen from start to finish and feel touched.
-Looking at both albums, GKMC feels like a tour through the jungle that is Compton as an observer, the outside looking in. #Section80 feels like being in the jungle, a part of the land, the inside looking out.
+Looking at both albums, GKMC feels like a tour through the jungle that is Compton as an observer on the outside looking in.
+Section.80 feels like being in the jungle, a part of the land, the inside looking out.

-Kendrick didn’t have a concept for OD, the mixtape that serves as a collective of records that exhibit his prowess as a rapper.
+Kendrick didn’t have a concept for OD, the mixtape that served as a collection of records that exhibited his prowess as a rapper.
 "The Heart Pt.
-2" is what a starving lion sounds like, while "R.O.T.C" and "Average Joe" is the embodiment of a good, hopeless kid in a peninsula of poverty and madness.
-Just a small glimpse at what he was preparing for the future. #Section80 is the introduction of the bigger vision, illustrating that he can construct concepts and still out-rap his contemporaries.
+2" is what a starving lion sounds like, while "R.O.T.C" and "Average Joe" are the embodiment of a good, hopeless kid in a peninsula of poverty and madness.
+Just a small glimpse at what he was preparing for the future.
+Section.80 is the introduction of the bigger vision, illustrating that he can construct concepts and still out-rap his contemporaries.
 GKMC is the grand unveiling, what he was striving to create since the Kendrick Lamar EP.
 All his albums are connected by that central theme, trying to overcome the tragedy of his environment.
 Kendrick's growth is natural maturity, each album representing a stepping stone in his career.
 His constant evolution makes it impossible to re-create the previous.